-Step Display after Operation Keys Operation 1 BB -FUNCTION- Fn011: Motor Info Fn012: Soft Ver Fn013: MturnLmSet Fn014: Opt Init MODE/SET Press the Key to view the main menu for the utility function.
+Step Display after Operation Keys Operation 1 BB -FUNCTION- Fn011:Motor Info Fn012:Soft Ver Fn013:MturnLmSet Fn014:Opt Init MODE/SET Press the Key to view the main menu for the utility function.
 Use the A or V Key to move through the list and select Fn012.
-2 BB -Soft Ver- DRIVER Ver. = 0 0 0 1 ENCODER Ver. = 0 0 0 3 DATA Press the Daw Key.
+2 BB -Soft Ver- DRIVER Ver. = 0 0 0 1 ENCODER Ver. = 0 0 0 3 DATA Press the [DATA] Key.
 The display changes to the Fn012 execution display.
-The software versions of the SER-VOPACK, the connected encoder, and the option module will be displayed.
+The software versions of the SERVOPACK and the connected encoder will appear.
 Note: If the servomotor is not connected, "Not connect" is displayed.
-3 BB -Soft Ver- OPTION ENCODER Ver.=0001 DATA Press the Key.
-The software version of the encoder is displayed.
-Note: If an encoder is not connected, "Not connect" will be displayed.
-4 BB -Soft Ver- COMMAND Ver.=0001 DATA Press the Key.
-The software version of the command option module is displayed.
+3 BB - Soft Ver- OPTION ENCODER Ver. = 0001 DATA Press the DOWN Key.
+The software version of the external encoder will be displayed.
+Note: If an external encoder is not connected, "Not connect" will be displayed.
+4 BB -Soft Ver- COMMAND Ver.=0001 DATA Press the DAM Key.
+The software version of the command option module will be displayed.
 Note: If a command option module is not connected, "Not connect" will be displayed.
-5 BB -Soft Ver- SAFETY Ver.=0001 DATA Press the Key.
-The software version of the safety option module is displayed.
+5 BB -Soft Ver- SAFETY Ver.=0001 DATA Press the DAR Key.
+The software version of the safety option module will be displayed.
 Note: If a safety option module is not connected, "Not connect" will be displayed.
-6 BB -Soft Ver- FEEDBACK Ver.=0001 DATA Press the Data Key.
-The software version of the feedback option module is displayed.
+6 BB -Soft Ver- FEEDBACK Ver.=0001 DATA Press the [DATA] Key.
+The software version of the feedback option module will be displayed.
 Note: If a feedback option module is not connected, "Not connect" will be displayed.
-7 BB -FUNCTION- Fn011:Motor Info Fn012:Soft Ver Fn013:MturnLmSet Fn014:Opt Init MODE/SET Press the Key.
+7 BB -FUNCTION- Fn011:Motor Info Fn012:Soft Ver Fn013:MturnLmSet Fn014:Opt Init MODE/SET Press the (Key.
 The display returns to the main menu of the utility function.